 UK Medical Visa Requirements 2026

-UK medical visa requirements include: genuine need for private medical treatment, a detailed treatment plan from a GMC-registered UK practitioner, sufficient funds to cover treatment and living costs, proof you will leave the UK after treatment, and no public health risk.
+UK Medical Visa requirements include: genuine need for private medical treatment, a detailed treatment plan from a GMC-registered UK practitioner, sufficient funds to cover treatment and living costs, proof you will leave the UK after treatment, and no public health risk.
 You must also demonstrate strong ties to your home country and cannot access NHS services except in emergencies.

 - UK Medical Practitioner: Have arrangements with a GMC-registered medical practitioner who has confirmed they can provide your treatment